 Japan Successfully Launches Intelligence Satellite

-Tanegashima, Kagoshima Pref., Feb.
-9 (Jiji Press)--Mitsubishi Heavy Industries Ltd. <7011> successfully launched an intelligence-gathering optical satellite of the government on an H-2A rocket on Sunday.
+Tokyo, Jan.
+26 (Jiji Press)--Japan's Mitsubishi Heavy Industries Ltd. <7011> successfully launched a government intelligence-gathering radar satellite on an H-2A rocket Thursday.

-Operated by the Cabinet Satellite Intelligence Center, the satellite is the latest in a series of de facto spy satellites introduced after North Korea's launch of a ballistic missile over the Japanese archipelago in 1998.
+Operated by the government's Cabinet Satellite Intelligence Center, the information-gathering satellite is a de facto spy satellite.
+Japan introduced such satellites following North Korea's ballistic missile launch in 1998.

 [Copyright The Jiji Press, Ltd.]